Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment B's Design and Results

-Mechanisms that can magnify both taste-based bias and belief-based bias also exist.
-These amplifying mechanisms include attention discrimination and implicit bias.
-“Attention discrimination” theory (\cite{bartos_attention_2016}) predicts that even if complete information about an individual is readily available, discrimination can still happen because investors may endogenously allocate their scarce attention to their preferred groups before they make their decisions.
-“Implicit bias” refers to the attitudes or stereotypes that affect investors' decisions in an unconscious manner.
+Mechanisms that can magnify both taste-based discrimination and belief-based discrimination may also exist.
+These amplifying mechanisms include attention discrimination and implicit bias. ``Attention discrimination” theory (\cite{bartos_attention_2016}) predicts that even if complete information about an individual is readily available, discrimination can still occur because investors may endogenously allocate their scarce attention to their preferred groups before they make their decisions.
+Considering that all the outcome variables (i.e., email opening rates, time spent on each pitch email) actually measure the attention investors devote to cold call pitch emails rather than finalized investment decisions, results naturally support the existence of the attention discrimination channel. ``Implicit bias” refers to the attitudes or stereotypes that affect investors' decisions in an unconscious manner.
+Unfortunately, Experiment B cannot test this channel.

-\textbf{\emph{Attention Discrimination}} Investors may pay more attention to their preferred groups before they make decisions in the entrepreneurial investment setting.
-Considering that all of our outcome variables (i.e., email opening rates, time spent on each pitch email) actually measure the attention of investors rather than the finalized decisions (i.e., investment decisions), results support the existence of the attention discrimination channel.
-If there is no additional bias or friction arising in the later communications stages, the amount of attention should be positively correlated with interest in later round decisions.

-\textbf{\emph{Implicit Bias}} Investors may make less careful judgements when they are fatigued.
-This means that even though most investors do not explicitly consider gender and race in their investment process, stereotypes can affect their judgement when they are busy or fatigued.
-Unfortunately, the correspondence test experiment does not provide direct evidence to test this channel because it is hard to observe investors' status when they open the pitch email even though I can observe the time stamp when each email is opened.